-I'm going to vote COMMISSIONER BRACERAS: against this motion for two reasons, one procedural As a matter of procedure, I do and one substantive. not think that we should be posting the work of individual Commissioners on our Web site.
-I think that the rules we established for vetting Commission needs be applied all of the documents to to substantive documents that go on our Web site or that are published by the Commission.
+COMMISSIONER BRACERAS: I'm going to vote against this motion for two reasons, one procedural and one substantive.
+As a matter of procedure, I do not think that we should be posting the work of individual Commissioners on our Web site.
+I think that the rules we established for vetting Commission documents needs to be applied to all of the substantive documents that go on our Web site or that are published by the Commission.